2017 Santander Universities Entrepreneurship Awards

 Participants can win cash prizes, mentoring and start-up support and since the competition's launch, we've given away more than £260,000 to start-ups and small businesses.

 The 2017 edition of the awards is now live, with businesses competing for a share of the £82,000 prize money as well as access to a range of other prizes designed to support and help grow their business.
-To find out how you can get involved please contact your university’s enterprise department or your local Branch Manager based on campus.

 The awards are not the only way in which Santander supports entrepreneurs.
 We also fund individual university initiatives and many of these winners have now launched their business ventures into the market.
 Examples of these can be found below: